Great West Life Assurance Co. Can Sells 5,615 Shares of Korn Ferry (NYSE:KFY)

 Great West Life Assurance Co.
-Can decreased its stake in shares of Korn Ferry (NYSE:KFY) by 8.3% in the 3rd quarter, according to its most recent 13F filing with the SEC.
-The firm owned 61,836 shares of the business services provider’s stock after selling 5,615 shares during the period.
+Can reduced its position in Korn Ferry (NYSE:KFY) by 8.3% during the third quarter, according to the company in its most recent 13F filing with the SEC.
+The fund owned 61,836 shares of the business services provider’s stock after selling 5,615 shares during the quarter.
 Great West Life Assurance Co.
-Can owned 0.11% of Korn Ferry worth $1,794,000 as of its most recent filing with the SEC.
+Can owned approximately 0.11% of Korn Ferry worth $1,794,000 as of its most recent filing with the SEC.

 In other news, Director George T. Shaheen sold 13,650 shares of the company’s stock in a transaction that occurred on Tuesday, November 24th.
 The stock was sold at an average price of $40.84, for a total transaction of $557,466.00.
 Following the completion of the transaction, the director now directly owns 42,680 shares of the company’s stock, valued at $1,743,051.20.
 The transaction was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
 2.08% of the stock is currently owned by corporate insiders.

-Several equities analysts have issued reports on the stock.
-TheStreet upgraded shares of Korn Ferry from a “c” rating to a “b-” rating in a research note on Monday, November 23rd.
-BidaskClub cut shares of Korn Ferry from a “buy” rating to a “hold” rating in a research note on Thursday.
-Robert W. Baird upgraded shares of Korn Ferry from a “neutral” rating to an “outperform” rating and set a $49.00 target price on the stock in a research note on Wednesday, November 25th.
-Truist increased their price objective on shares of Korn Ferry from $34.00 to $48.00 in a research note on Tuesday, November 24th.
-Finally, Zacks Investment Research upgraded shares of Korn Ferry from a “hold” rating to a “buy” rating and set a $46.00 price objective on the stock in a research note on Friday, November 27th.
-Three investment analysts have rated the stock with a hold rating and four have assigned a buy rating to the company.
-Korn Ferry has an average rating of “Buy” and an average price target of $42.50.
+KFY has been the subject of several research analyst reports.
+Zacks Investment Research raised Korn Ferry from a “hold” rating to a “buy” rating and set a $46.00 target price for the company in a research note on Friday, November 27th.
+Robert W. Baird raised Korn Ferry from a “neutral” rating to an “outperform” rating and set a $49.00 target price for the company in a research note on Wednesday, November 25th.
+TheStreet raised Korn Ferry from a “c” rating to a “b-” rating in a research note on Monday, November 23rd.
+ValuEngine cut Korn Ferry from a “buy” rating to a “hold” rating in a research report on Wednesday, November 25th.
+Finally, Truist boosted their price target on Korn Ferry from $34.00 to $48.00 in a research report on Tuesday, November 24th.
+Three equities research analysts have rated the stock with a hold rating and four have issued a buy rating to the stock.
+Korn Ferry has an average rating of “Buy” and an average target price of $42.50.

 Shares of KFY stock opened at $46.46 on Friday.
 The business’s 50 day moving average is $42.04 and its two-hundred day moving average is $33.36.
 Korn Ferry has a twelve month low of $21.45 and a twelve month high of $46.46.
 The company has a market capitalization of $2.51 billion, a P/E ratio of 172.07 and a beta of 1.62.
 The company has a current ratio of 2.09, a quick ratio of 2.23 and a debt-to-equity ratio of 0.32.